-So, you got funded!
+So, you got a series round funding!
 For some entrepreneurs, raising a funding round might seem like the time to kick back, relax, and enjoy your success.
 But actually, raising capital is just the beginning of a long journey.
-Once you sign a term sheet, your list of responsibilities grows, and there are a lot of things to think about.
-This post-startup funding checklist will walk you through them.
+Once you sign a term sheet, your list of responsibilities grows, and there are a lot of things to think about like founder equity, exit valuation, equity split, and business plans just to name a few.
+This post-startup financing checklist will walk you through them.

 Just remember, you aren’t alone.
 A lot of the things entrepreneurs need to take care of post-startup funding involve finding the right experts to help you through all of the things that you simply aren’t an expert on.
 Read on to learn more about what you need to do once you’ve secured funding.

-There are some specific things to consider when looking for a bank for your business.
+There is a number of specific information to consider when looking for a bank for your business.
 Look for one that is interested in helping grow small businesses.
 Try to find out how their customer service is.
 Determine whether the bank you’re considering would be helpful with strategic choices such as planning automatic payments according to cash flow and whether they’re willing to discuss growth plans.
 Your bank should also have reasonable fees and offer a good online user experience.

 Silicon Valley Bank

 When choosing a corporate credit card post-startup funding, much like with a personal credit card you should think about which card might be best based on what you’re using it for the most.
 Understand any potential perks or benefits you get with the card and whether they’re applicable to your business, such as travel rewards, insurance, foreign transaction fees, cash advance fees, and any applicable interest rates.
 Consider cards meant for startups that don’t require a personal guarantee.